 All students, faculty members, administrators, and classified personnel must consider the ringing of the fire alarm as a real life or death emergency signal and react accordingly.

 Upon the sounding of the fire alarm, all rooms and buildings will be vacated in an orderly fashion and as quickly as possible.
 No one is allowed to remain in the building with the exception of First Responders.

-When exiting the building, students, staff and faculty are asked to take backpacks, purses, coats, and valuables they have on or near their persons.
+When exiting the building, students, staff and faculty are asked to leave backpacks, purses, coats, and valuables they have on or near their persons and focus on getting to a safe location.
 They should not return to the area for any items left behind until given permission to return to the area by a college administrator, Public Safety, or the Fire Department.